tommililja/Farse/README.md

 Example error messages can be found [here](https://github.com/tommililja/Farse/blob/main/src/Farse.Tests/Verify).

-Internally, Farse does not throw exceptions and it only catches 'JsonException' that is thrown when supplying invalid JSON.
+Internally, Farse does not throw exceptions and it only catches _JsonException_, that is thrown when supplying invalid JSON.